 - Map Types:

-- Choose a map style that fits your aesthetic and riding style.
-Changing the map style can also help you leverage different map data and routing prioritization.
-See Switching Map Styles for map keys and more details.
+- Choose a map type that fits your aesthetic and riding style.
+Changing the map type can also help you leverage different map data and routing prioritization.
+See Switching Map Types for map keys and more details.

 - Tap Finish at the bottom of your screen.

 - Tap Save or select Navigate to navigate the route immediately without saving it first.